Glacier Bay National Park

 Margerie Glacier is one of the most popular glaciers and destinations in the park because it is one of the most active glaciers advancing about 12 to 14 feet (3.6-4.3 m) a day.
 This means that you will have a pretty good chance of seeing a calving glacier.

 Almost everyone traveling to Alaska possesses a desire to see some of the magnificent creatures that are hard to find anywhere else in the United States.
 On land, people hope to see the grizzly bear – this is the pinnacle wildlife sighting.
-Other species that people hope to see include black bear, caribou, and moose.
+Other species that people hope to see include black bears, caribou, and moose.

 From a marine perspective, coming across either the humpback whale or a pod of orcas is the most sought-after marine wildlife sightings.
 This can be even further enhanced by seeing a jumping and splashing humpback whale or seeing a pod of orcas on a hunt.

-Trails of Glacier Bay National Park
+Glacier Bay National Park Trails

 The majority of Glacier Bay is admired and experienced from smaller watercraft tours.
 The more adventurous may go mountaineering into the park, but this is not really on marked trails.
 Bartlett Cove has the only three maintained trails in the park.

-Forest Loop Trail: This is a 1-mile (1.6 km) loop trail that travels through the hemlock rainforest.
+This is a 1-mile (1.6 km) loop trail that travels through the hemlock rainforest.
 Part of the trail is a developed boardwalk.
 One of the highlights is Blackwater pond.

-Bartlett River Trail: This trail travels 1.5 miles (2.4 km) through the rainforest to overlook the Bartlett River.
+This trail travels 1.5 miles (2.4 km) through the rainforest to overlook the Bartlett River.
 This trail is more rugged than the developed Forest Loop Trail and usually takes about half a day to experience in full.

-Beach Trail: This is the longest of the three trails traveling 6 miles (9.6 km) along the beach and shoreline.
+This is the longest of the three trails traveling 6 miles (9.6 km) along the beach and shoreline.
 It is a pleasant outing and popular for those who just like to walk.
 Cyclists will also use this trail.

 Glacier Bay Highlights